CityOfZion/neon-js/docs/tutorial/basic-sendasset.rst

 -----

 - The ``sendAsset`` method is found under the ``api`` module for named imports.
 - This method only accepts one source of assets to send from.
+It supports sending assets from a contract by setting the ``address`` field to the contract's address and signing with a private key that is allowed to send from the contract.
 This does not support using multiple sources or multi-sig addresses.